 How to overcome it: Learn as you go!
 It’s totally fine to keep honing your craft, but you also have permission to move forward with what you know right now.
 Recognize that almost everyone is afraid of being seen as a fraud.
 Even Jodie Foster after winning an Oscar for Best Actress said, “I thought it was a fluke.
 I thought everybody would find out, and they’d take it back.
 They’d come to my house, knocking on the door, ‘Excuse me, we meant to give that to someone else.
 That was going to Meryl Streep.’”

 Another truth?
-Real fraud aren’t too concerned about being seen as frauds.
+Real frauds aren’t too concerned about being seen as frauds.
 People who want do do their best are the ones who worry about that stuff!
 Just do the best you can and keep learning and growing, but don’t wait because you have so much to offer right now!

-7. You’re dedicating your time and energy to things you’re not really that lit up about.
+Self-sabotage sign #7: You’re dedicating your time and energy to things you’re not really that lit up about.